nkcraddock/smsgs/Readme.md

 	test/dispatcher.go - pulls messages off the queues and delivers them to the appropriate endpoint

 # publisher
-	test/publisher.go - publishes random events to the main exchange
+	test/publisher.go - publishes random events to the /events endpoint

 # to test
 run all of these: